Gunawan Kartapranata, CC BY-SA 3.0, via Wikimedia Commons

 About Juanda International Airport

-Juanda International Airport (IATA: SUB, ICAO: WARR), is an international airport located in Sedati District, Sidoarjo Regency, East Java, Indonesia.
+Juanda International Airport (IATA: SUB, ICAO: WARR) is an international joint-use airport located in Sedati District, Sidoarjo, Indonesia.
 It is now the third busiest airport in Indonesia (after Jakarta's Soekarno-Hatta and Denpasar's Ngurah Rai).
-This airport is located approximately 12 kilometers (7.5 mi) from Downtown Surabaya and serves the Surabaya metropolitan area, the metropolitan area of Surabaya plus extended urban area.
+This airport is located approximately 12 kilometres (7.5 miles) from Downtown Surabaya and serves the Surabaya metropolitan area, the metropolitan area of Surabaya plus extended urban area.
 Juanda International Airport is operated by PT Angkasa Pura I. The airport takes its name after Djuanda Kartawidjaja (1911–1963), the last Prime Minister of Indonesia who had suggested development of this airport.
 In 2019, the airport served about 500 aircraft per day.

 In 2014, Juanda International Airport becomes the world's tenth best in Airport Service Quality by Airport Council International among 79 airports with passengers capacity between 5-15 million a year.